Crop Factor Calculator

 - To calculate the f-stop needed it does

 4 / 1.53 = 2.61 = f/2.6.
 So the aperture f-stop to get the same depth of field would need to be f/2.6.

 |📷 If you want to use a focal reducer to teleconverter lens attachment, input the adaptor's magnification.
 Values less than 1 are for a focal reduce and greater than 1 for a teleconverter.|

 Want to explore some more optics calculators?
-Why not check out these two handy calculators:
+Why not check out these three handy calculators:

 Does a crop sensor increase magnification?